You may be entitled to a 25 per cent reduction in your council tax bill if you are the only person (aged 18 or over) living in a property.

 Every householder or tenant normally has to pay council tax.
 Full-time students may be entitled to a discount or and exemption if the property is only occupied by full-time students.

 A property that just full-time students live in is exempt from paying any council tax.
 Individual students are not exempt.

 A 25 per cent discount may be given if all the residents except one are full-time students (for example, in a property that is jointly occupied by four people and three are full-time students).

 We do not count people as students if they are between courses of full-time education.

 The person who has to pay the council tax (their name will appear on the bill) must complete a student change form.
-The best way to do this is to register with My Account where you will find the form.

 Some properties are exempt from council tax.
 The different classes of exemption are listed below.
 Empty homes that are not exempt and remain empty for more than 2 years will attract empty homes premium.

 A pitch or mooring that doesn’t have a caravan or boat on it is also exempt.

 If you feel you are entitled to an exemption, please contact us.